NASA Curiosity rover kicks off Mars 'summer road trip' designed to bypass perilous sands

 NASA's Mars Curiosity rover will be the envy of all road trippers.
 It won't have to hear "Are we there yet?"
-There will be no gas station bathroom pit stops.
+There won't be any gas station bathroom pit stops.
 It will just wind its way across the Gale Crater on Mars, heading for new adventures at the much-anticipated "sulfate-bearing unit."

 The space agency on Monday announced Curiosity's "summer road trip" at Mount Sharp.
 "By trip's end, the rover will be able to ascend to the next section of the 3-mile-tall Martian (5-kilometer-tall) mountain it's been exploring since 2014, searching for conditions that may have supported ancient microbial life," NASA said.